1FunJun/1FunJun.github.io/README.md

 ### Hi there 👋

+This is my first github page.
+I will use this space to learn how to setup a website and grow along the way.

+'GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website'

 <!--
 **1FunJun/1FunJun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.